 In T&E we are working on this process with two main goals:

-- To guarantee that transport is properly reflected throughout the process as the sector with the largest emissions while showing all existing and potential decarbonisation options in the sector.
-T&E has produced a vision for a full transport decarbonisation for 2050 to feed into this process.
+2. To guarantee that transport is properly reflected throughout the process as the sector with the largest emissions while showing all existing and potential decarbonisation options in the sector.
+T&E has produced roadmaps for Europes key transport modes, with a vision for full decarbonisation by 2050.
+You can consult our roadmaps for road transport, aviation and shipping.